retro16/blastsdk/doc/debug_protocol.md

 The debug mode communicates via D-Pad data lines, passing 4 bits per clock.
 Format is big nybble first.
 For example, to pass 0xA3, digit A would be passed first, then 3.
 Each nybble is acknowledged by a transition.
-5V pull-up is logic high and 0V is logic low.
+5V pull-up is logic high (bit set) and 0V is logic low (bit clear).
 When unused, pins should be high.

 Example transmitting 0xA4 to the genesis :